-Managing accounts when using the built-in store
+Manage accounts when using the built-in store

 Account lockout policy

 Software systems often enforce an account lockout policy to protect against mass automated attempts to guess a user's password.
 If a user makes a certain number of failed login attempts within a particular time interval, they may be denied further attempts for a designated time period.
-These policies are balanced against the reality that sometimes users will forget their names and passwords and fail to log in successfully.
+These policies are balanced against the reality that sometimes users will forget their names and passwords and fail to sign in successfully.